-- b.
-Documentation that includes - Results of English 30-1 with at least 55% and higher, or 30-2 with at least 65% and higher. - Applicants may also enter through Mature Status defined as follows: (i) Minimum age of twentyone; (ii) Successful complete of a skills appraisal test in Math and English.
-Applicants may also enter with special permission from the Department Head of Social Work. - All applicants must complete and submit an Indigenous Community Health Worker Package, which can be printed from the YTC website or picked up at YTC.
+- General Application Form - Pay a \$75.00 non-refundable application processing fee. - Results of English 30-1 with at least 55% and higher, or 30-2 with at least 65% and higher. - Applicants may also enter through Mature Status defined as follows: (i) Minimum age of twenty one; (ii) Successful completion of a skills appraisal test in Math and English.
+Applicants may also enter with special permission from the Department Head of Social Work. - All applicants must complete and submit an Indigenous Health Support Worker Program Package, which can be printed from the YTC website or picked up at YTC.